-But now it’s time to head home for the holidays where emotions get triggered, questions get asked + expectations for perfection are high.
+I know that heading home for the holidays (or even on a family Zoom call) emotions can get triggered, questions get asked + expectations for perfection are high.

 This is easy to do when you’re working.
 It’s fun to share what you’ve “been in lately” or where everyone can tune in to “catch you next.”